Exploring cannabis regulations and investment in the UK

 The real impact of this change is yet to be known; in particular, whether it amounts to a ‘watering down’ of the strict accountability regime heralded by the FCA and PRA.

-For futher information, please visit our page, Senior Managers & Certification Regimes: increased accountability and regulatory sanctions, or contact Louise Hodges or Julie Matheson.
+For further information, please visit our page, Senior Managers & Certification Regimes: increased accountability and regulatory sanctions, or contact Louise Hodges or Julie Matheson.

 Partner and Head of Department